“Why don't I just ask ChatGPT about the German market?”

 - •

-You’re hiring a BD lead who needs a day-one playbook
+You are hiring a BD lead who needs a day-one playbook.

 - •

-You’re spending €200K+ on market entry and need the intelligence to back it up
+You are spending €200K+ on market entry and need the intelligence to back it up.

 - •